PrestaShop/docs/development/components/faceted-search/inside-faceted-search-module.md

 Some of the code inside the module used to be inside the Core repository.
 It was extracted as it was useful only for the module and this avoids having different behaviors depending on which shop the module was installed.

 ## SQL naming

 SQL tables are based on naming convention `layered` because this was the previous name of the module.

-## How it's plugged on the Core
+## How it's plugged on the Core, delegating search to modules

-In the Core front controller ProductListingFrontController a hook is used to check whether a module can provide a SearchProvider.
-Faceted search module uses this hook to provide its SearchProvider and allow using it.
+In order for modules to be able to replace the core search mechanism, `productSearchProvider` hook is used to look for alternative search providers.

+The hook is executed with a `ProductSearchQuery $query` param, which allows modules to return an instance of a `ProductSearchProviderInterface` that is able to handle the query.

+The comments written in `classes/controller/ProductListingFrontControllerCore` can provide more details.